technologiestiftung/stadtpuls-story-template/README.md

 │   │   ├── vendor         # External libraries particular to your story (optional)
 │   │   ├── index.html     # The main file, in which your story is written
 │   │   ├── styles.css     # Your custom CSS styles go here (optional)
-│   │   └── charts.js      # The JS for rendering your story charts go here
+│   │   └── charts.js      # The JS for rendering your story charts goes here
-│   ├── one-story-here     # The folder to duplicate to make your changes into │   ├── another-story-here # The folder to duplicate to make your changes into │   └── index.html         # The file with an overview of all stories.
+│   ├── one-story-here     # The folder to duplicate to put your changes into │   ├── another-story-here # The folder to duplicate to put your changes into │   └── index.html         # The file with an overview of all stories.
 ├── .gitignore             # Tells git what to ignore for versioning ├── .prettierrc.js         # Tells prettier how to format code